 - A family history of VTE in a 1st degree relative which was unprovoked or provoked by a minor risk factor (e.g. hormone-related [including pregnancy], minor trauma or long distance travel).

-- Women with a personal history of VTE which was unprovoked or provoked by a minor risk factor should be tested for antithrombin deficiency and antiphospholipid antibodies as these are the only thrombophilias which, if present, could alter management during pregnancy.
+- Women with a personal history of VTE which was unprovoked or provoked by a minor risk factor should be tested for antithrombin deficiency only as this might alter management during pregnancy.

 - Women with several risk factors for VTE may require antithrombotic therapy antenatally and/or postnatally: low molecular weight heparin (LMWH) or unfractionated heparin (UFH).
-See full guideline on NHSGGC StaffNet / Acute / Women and Children's Services / Obstetrics / GGC obstetric guidelines.
+See the full GGC guideline.

 Investigation of suspected VTE

 - Send for FBC, U&Es, coagulation screen, LFTs

 - After checking patient's bloods and whilst awaiting results of diagnostic test (as outlined below), commence anticoagulation therapy (see Drug therapy / treatment options section of this guideline).

 - If Deep Vein Thrombosis (DVT) is suspected:

 - compression Duplex ultrasound is the primary diagnostic test.
 If ultrasound confirms DVT diagnosis then continue anticoagulating.